dhilst/scrapjobs.go/README.md

 # scrapjobs

-This is a solution to download remote jobs from multiple sources locally into a PostgreSQL and then use full-text search to look into the data using websocket and raw HTML/CSS + javascript interactive search.
+This is a solution to download jobs offers from multiple sources locally into a PostgreSQL and then use full-text search to look into the data using websocket and raw HTML/CSS + javascript interactive search.

+_Add - before a term to exclude it from the results_

 ![scrapjobs demo](images/scrapjobs.gif)